insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/SapB1/2021-12-27-Sap-Business-One.md

 1. Create an account in SAP Business One and Login into it.
 2. **Username** and **Password** to access the application.
-3. You need to know the APIs of the application.
+3. You need to know the Authentication and APIs of the application.

 ## On-Premise Agent Configuration